nknguyenhc/NeuralCats/README.md

 ### Generate module-specific quiz

-Simply select the module of your choice, and various other settings, and click to get quiz!
+Simply select the module of your choice, and the difficulty level, and click to get quiz!
 Our website would generate a quiz to test your understanding across all topics of a module!

 What's more, you can save the PDF files of the quiz questions and answers, so that you may attempt the quiz at a later time.